getsentry/sentry.engineering/data/blog/improving-nodejs-loader-performance.md

 - Use V8's `v8::JSON::Parse()` method which takes a `v8::String` as an input and returns a `v8::Value` as an output.
 - Use `simdjson` library to parse the JSON file.

-Since, the filesystem returns a string, converting that string into a `v8::String` just to retrieve the keys and values as a `std::string` didn't make sense.
+Since the filesystem returns a string, converting that string into a `v8::String` just to retrieve the keys and values as a `std::string` didn't make sense.
 Therefore, I added `simdjson` as a dependency to Node.js and used it to parse the JSON file.
 This change enabled us to parse the JSON file in C++ and extract and return only the necessary fields to the JavaScript side, reducing the size of the input that needs to be serialized/deserialized.

 ### Avoiding serialization cost